umbraco/UmbracoDocs/13/umbraco-engage/getting-started/for-marketers-and-editors/marketing-resources/generic-topbar-template.md

 ## CSS

 With the top bar set up, you can change the look to fit your website.
-Copy and paste this CSS into uMS and your top bar is ready.
+Copy and paste this CSS into Umbraco Engage and your top bar is ready.

 If you would like to change the colors, you can do that in the JavaScript file.